Heinrich Srbik: Vienna

 Srbik returned to Vienna in 1922, taking over the university teaching chair in Modern History.
 Among his better remembered students from his Vienna years were the writer Heimito von Doderer, Chancellor Josef Klaus and the historians Taras Borodajkewycz and Hellmuth Rössler.

 Soon after his return to Vienna he was invited, by Erich Marcks (1861–1938) to produce an essay on Metternich for a compilation volume that Marcks was producing on "Masters of Politics".
 The essay proved the launch pad for a more substantial project.
 Heinrich Srbik's two volume biography of Metternich was published in 1925 and is still considered by admirers, almost a century later, a standard work on the man whom many lauded or blamed for having created a political road map that was followed across much of Europe for more than a generation after 1815.
 Srbik is credited by some with having coined the concept of the "Metternich System", though a consensus has emerged among commentators more recently that Metternich himself had rejected belief in anything so prescriptive as a "system", and would indeed have taken issue with a number of Srbik's other conclusions about his political methods and achievements.
-Srbik saw Metternich as a conservative, whose world view had been formed before the revolution, who stood for defending the monarchist state against the destructive impulses created by revolutionary and egalitarian precepts.
+Srbik saw Metternich as a conservative, whose world view had been formed before the French Revolution, who stood for defending the monarchist state against the destructive impulses created by revolutionary and egalitarian precepts.
 Even if he backed "pure monarchy", unconstrained by and constitutional limitations, Srbik insisted that Metternich was the enemy, equally, of monarchical despotism.
 For Metternich it was less the will of a monarch and more the rule of law that should preserve good order within the state and the balance of power between states.